-Self harm is an aspect of emotional problems that often upsets and causes strong reactions in those who find out someone has or is doing it.
+Self-harm is an aspect of emotional problems that often upsets and causes strong reactions in those who find out someone has or is doing it.
 This is understandable but with some insight, maybe this can be better understood.
-Self harm is seen as a physical response to an emotional pain.
+Self-harm is seen as a physical response to emotional pain.

-People self harm for a myriad reasons and those reasons can change even in an individual from one bout of self harm to another.
-Behind it is often a desperation, an inner pain and turmoil which the person feels unable to manage and it works on the principle that a worse pain can settle a chronic one.
-Also it can be done as punishment to the self for imagined unforgivable events in a person’s life.
+People self-harm for myriad reasons and those reasons can change even in an individual from one bout of self-harm to another.
+Behind it is often desperation, an inner pain and turmoil which the person feels unable to manage and it works on the principle that a worse pain can settle a chronic one.
+Also, it can be done as punishment to the self for imagined unforgivable events in a person’s life.
 Remember, I said imagined or perceived, and not that these events really are unacceptable.

 People who have been abused as children can be a group at high risk.
 Children, when abused, often blame themselves for the abuse since blaming the parent is unthinkable when most parents are seen as “god” to a child.
 So with that inner pain, that hurt child still dominates even into adulthood.

 You could add in here addiction to street drugs, eating disorders, long term depression, guilt, phobias and fears, and many, many more.